 After eight full pages, the report does concede that “people can learn to live active, healthy lives” – even with a heart failure diagnosis.
 But why wasn’t that important message featured on page 1?
 And unfortunately, only one paragraph in the entire 12-page report even mentions depression.

 Why this under-reporting of depression?
-As described by the European Society of Cardiology, new-onset depression occurs in over 40 per cent of patients within the first year after heart failure diagnosis, and is associated with:
+As described by the European Society of Cardiology, new-onset depression occurs in over 40 per cent of patients within the first year after a heart failure diagnosis, and is associated with:

 - loss of motivation